-If you are a skilled writer, there’s money to be earned online.
+If you are a skilled writer, money can be earned online.
 But you need to know where to look and how to build your portfolio.

-If your writing skills are a little rusty or you’ve not kept up as the world has gone digital, gather your courage, tap into your talents, hone your skills and you could be sitting pretty a year from now.
+If your writing skills are a little rusty or you’ve not kept up as the world has gone digital, gather your courage, tap into your talents, hone your skills, and you could be sitting pretty a year from now.
 True: You are not likely to get paid in advance.
-You’ll need to submit, learn from rejection and, basically, never give up!
+You’ll need to submit, learn from rejection and never give up!

 Don’t expect to earn a full-time, living wage from the start.
 You’re going to put in a lot of time before you see a paycheck.
 If writing for a living were easy, everyone would be doing it.
-My advice is to assume you’ll get a number of rejections before one acceptance.
+I advise assuming you’ll get a number of rejections before one acceptance.
 Get busy now getting rejections out of the way, so you can move on to earning money as a writer.